manjot4/OptML_Project/README.md

 # Optimization for Machine Learning - CS-439
-# Mini-Porject - Studying generalisation in first-order optimisation algorithms
+# Mini-Project - Studying generalisation in first-order optimisation algorithms

 This project compares generalisation in different first-order Optimisation algorithms such as Adam, SGD and RMSprop.
 In particular, this study expores PAC-Bayes theory and variance of gradients as complexity measures to compare generalisation in different optimization algorihtms.